Everything We’ve Learned from Making 4,000 Infographics

 Edit and approve: Save yourself headaches and make sure everyone signs off on edits before you go into design.

 Great infographic design is meant to enhance the copy, increase comprehension, and make the content as visually appealing as possible.

 The number one question to ask when designing: Does this serve the story?

 Know your specs: Are you designing for print?
 Social?
 Web?
 Mobile?
 Responsive?
 What’s your resolution?
 This is relevant not just for practical reasons but to help achieve your goal.
-If the goal is to increase FB followers, the infographic better be optimized for social.
+If the goal is to increase FB followers, the infographic better be optimised for social.

 Read the content before you design: It’s an obvious one, but it’s important.
 You need to know what you’re really trying to express and you need to double-check that all copy is there.

 Design data according to best practices: Good data design doesn’t just depict data; it uses design to enhance comprehension and bring clarity to complicated subjects or concepts.
-The design elements and copy should work symbiotically to tell a cohesive story—rather than design just reiterating what the copy already communicates.
-To make sure your data visualization is on point, read up on best practices and find out how to design the most common charts and graphs.
+The design elements and the copy should work symbiotically to tell a cohesive story—rather than design just reiterating what the copy already communicates.
+To make sure your data visualisation is on point, read up on best practices and find out how to design the most common charts and graphs.

 Follow your visual language: Every brand needs a visual language.
 Imagery, photography, and iconography are all tools to communicate your brand story.
 That said, follow your brand guidelines!
-If your brand is all about minimal line drawings, a brightly colored photo-based infographic is a fail.
+If your brand is all about minimal line drawings, a brightly coloured photo-based infographic is a fail.